JoshFlash/ZenTween/README.md

 ## License

-Pleasing is under the MIT license (2021).
+ZenTween is under the MIT license (2021).
 A copy of the license is found in the root of the repository.